-- Provide a written emergency response plan that is country and travel specific. - Identify likely, foreseeable emergencies (examples below), have a plan, and conduct appropriate emergency response training for participants and staff. - Civil unrest or other security related issues - Need for others to contact participants - Theft or other crimes - Communication device failure in remote locations - Need to unexpectedly return home - Vehicle accidents or breakdown - Injury, illness or death of participants or group leaders - Participant or group leader behavioral issues - Weather-related emergencies - Identify official and personal emergency contacts and set up a crisis phone tree ("who calls who") in the event of an emergency - Develop a communication plan and back up (cell phone/satellite phone/laptop/etc.)
+- ☐ Provide a written emergency response plan that is country and travel specific. - Identify likely, foreseeable emergencies (examples below), have a plan, and conduct appropriate emergency response training for participants and staff. - Civil unrest or other security-related issues - Communication device failure in remote locations - Injury, illness or death of participants or group leaders

-Names and phone
+- Need for others to contact participants

+- Need to unexpectedly return home

+- Participant or group leader behavioral issues

+- · Theft or other crimes - Vehicle accidents or breakdown - Weather-related emergencies - Identify official and personal emergency contacts and set up a crisis phone tree ("who calls who") in the event of an emergency - Develop a communication plan and back-up (cell phone/satellite phone, laptop, etc.) - Develop meeting places for evacuation or gathering locations in emergency situations city by city - Names and phone numbers of campus departments and dispatch, and an afterhours Sponsoring Department and International Education contact